DonggeJia/SpatialConfiguration-Net/README.md

 ## Experiments

 Model performance on hand bone joint labeling is evaluated by the average Euclidean distances between predicted and corresponding target landmarks (IPE).
-Another evaluation metric is the number of outliers outside a given radius (Or), as described by ([Payer et al. 2019](https://www.sciencedirect.com/science/article/pii/S1361841518305784)).
+Another evaluation metric is the number of outliers outside a given radius (Or), as described by [Payer et al. (2019)](https://www.sciencedirect.com/science/article/pii/S1361841518305784).

-Using the Adam optimizer with a learning rate of 0.0001, first moment of 0.5, and second moment of 0.999, the loss, IPE, and Or variation with respect to epochs are as follows:
+Using the Adam optimizer with a learning rate of 0.0001, a first moment of 0.5, and a second moment of 0.999, the loss, IPE, and Or variation with respect to epochs are as follows:

 <p align="center">
     <img src="docs/Experiment1.png" width="750"/>